paul-duvall/100-days-of-code/log-r2.md

 Today's Progress: Completed more of video course section on jQuery, progressing onto learning a bit about jQuery UI

 Thoughts: Made a fun car race game. jQuery UI is super cool!

+Day 10: 30 September, Sunday
+Today's Progress: Watched some videos about asynchronous JavaScript, Ajax and JSON.

+Thoughts: Nice to be making a start on this topic!